anurmanov/search_machine/README.md

 To stop server run script stop_server.sh

 P.S.
-Despite of fact that the technical task looks like description of a simple console app.
+Despite of the fact that the technical task looks like description of a simple console app.
 I tried to perform it in a production-ready style, e.g. switching from JSON storage to Postgres will take minimal expenses.
-Performance issues are not forgotten as well, I meant workload balancing through running several workers and balancing them via nginx.
+Performance issues are not forgotten as well, I mean workload balancing through running several workers and balancing them via nginx.